AhmadSOH/Introduction-to-Machine-Learning-with-TensorFlow-Nanodegree/Reinforcement Learning (Deep Learning)/README.txt

-This part of the nanodegree have 5 Lessons:
+This part of the nanodegree contains 6 Lessons:

 1- Introduction to Neural Networks
 2- Implementing Gradient Desecnt